 - Previous abdominal operations

-The sigmoid colon is located distally in the GI tract and so vomiting is usually a late sign, whilst the colicky pain, abdominal distension, and absolute constipation occur earlier on in the clinical course.
-The abdomen is markedly distended with increased bowel sounds and tympanic percussion.
+As the sigmoid colon is located distally in the GI tract,vomiting is usually a late sign, whilst the colicky pain, abdominal distension, and absolute constipation occur earlier on in the clinical course.

-Ensure to examine for signs of perforation or generalised peritonism, as this is a surgical emergency.
+On examination, the abdomen is often very tympanic to percussion.
+Ensure to examine for signs of perforation or peritonism, as this indicates ischaemia or perforation and is a surgical emergency.

 The main differential diagnoses to consider are the alternative causes for bowel obstruction, as well as severe constipation, pseudo-obstruction, and severe sigmoid diverticular disease.

 All patients presenting with clinical features of bowel obstruction should be investigated accordingly.
 Routine bloods should be taken, including electrolytes, Ca2+, and TFTs to exclude any potential pseudo-obstruction.

-The most decisive initial investigation ordered for a suspected sigmoid volvulus is an abdominal X-ray (AXR).
-This will classically show (present in around 60-75% cases) a “coffee-bean sign” arising from the left iliac fossa (Fig. 2); if the ileocaecal valve is incompetent, the AXR will also show signs of small bowel dilatation.
+Some centres will still perform an abdominal radiograph (AXR).
+This will classically show (in around 60-75% cases) a “coffee-bean sign” arising from the left iliac fossa (Fig. 2); if the ileocaecal valve is incompetent, the AXR will also show signs of small bowel dilatation.

-All patients admitted with suspected sigmoid volvulus should be managed initially as per any bowel obstruction.
+All patients admitted with suspected sigmoid volvulus should be managed initially as per any patient with bowel obstruction.
+In particular, they should be examined for any signs of ischaemia and given fluid resuscitation.

-Most patients with sigmoid volvulus are treated conservatively initially, requiring decompression with a sigmoidoscope and insertion of a flatus tube.
+Most patients with sigmoid volvulus are treated conservatively initially with decompression by sigmoidoscope and insertion of a flatus tube.

 In sigmoidoscope decompression, the patient is placed in the left lateral position and a lubricated sigmoidoscope gently guided into the rectum.
-It is maneuvered to locate the twisted bowel and once the sigmoidoscope is in the correct position, there will be a rush of air and liquid faeces as the obstruction is relieved.
+It is manoeuvred to locate the twisted bowel and once the sigmoidoscope is in the correct position, there will be a rush of air and liquid faeces as the obstruction is relieved.

-The indications for surgical involvement (typically either a primary anastomosis or Hartmann’s procedure) are:
+The indications for surgery (which is usually a laparotomy for a Hartmann’s procedure) are:

 - Repeated failed attempts at decompression